AI Procurement | | 24 min read

 This is directly relevant to AI because employees may be tempted to paste contract documents, customer emails, meeting notes, deliverables, or program data into AI tools.
 If that information is Federal Contract Information, the contractor must ensure the system and workflow meet applicable safeguarding requirements.

-A practical rule for contractors: do not allow AI use with government contract information unless the tool, account, data handling process, and contract terms have been reviewed and approved.
+Practical rule: do not allow AI use with government contract information unless the tool, account, environment, data handling process, vendor terms, and contract restrictions have been reviewed and approved.

 5. DFARS 252.204-7012: Covered Defense Information, NIST SP 800-171, and Cyber Reporting